FW 190 A-8 Flight Trials

 Results:

-1.After replacement of the engine that failed from supercharger damage, serial No. 328909, level speeds using combat and take-off power were flown in the as-delivered condition.
-With consideration of Flight Report Nr 1 represented ram pressure measurements the salient points of the speed plots produced the following values:
+1.After replacement of the engine that failed from supercharger damage, serial No. 328909, level speeds using combat and take-off power were determined in the as-delivered condition.
+Using the ram pressure calibration as shown in Flight Report Nr 1 the important points of the speed plots are as follows:

 Speed at full throttle height with combat power (5650m) VwKC = 366 mph (589 km/h)